novuhq/novu/docs/docs/guides/How to Add Digest to In-App Notifications.md

 Once here, you can add the channels you want to use for sending notifications and configure them.
 For this guide, we’ll use the ‘In-App’ channel.
 You’ll also see the ‘Digest’ action on the right sidebar.

-Note: Note: Each node that is added below the digest node will only be triggered after the specified time interval
+Note: Each node that is added below the digest node will only be triggered after the specified time interval

 For example, in our case, say we want the In-App notification to be sent after every 6 hours.
-Then we’ll add the ‘digest’ action below the ‘trigger node’ and the ‘in-app’ channel node below the ‘digest’ node as shown below:
+Next, add the 'digest' action below the 'trigger node', and add the 'in-app' channel node below the 'digest' node as shown below:

 ![Add digest action below the trigger node and in-app channel node below the digest node](https://res.cloudinary.com/dxc6bnman/image/upload/v1688131735/guides/Screenshot_2023-06-25_at_11.01.23_PM_vsvrjh.png)

-The time interval after which you want the notifications to be sent can be configured by selecting the ‘digest’ node:
+The 'digest' node allows you to set a specific time interval for when notifications should be sent:

 ![Configure the time interval in the digest node](https://res.cloudinary.com/dxc6bnman/image/upload/v1688131926/guides/Screenshot_2023-06-25_at_11.02.17_PM_vsmjg9.png)